shunlog/aoc-test/README.md

 # Advent of code tester
 A simple program that checks your AOC solution written in python against provided test cases.

 Testing your AOC solutions is tedious and time-consuming.
-This program automates this process by checking your solution to the expected result for every test case in the current directory.
+This program automates this process by comparing your solution to the expected result for every test case in the current directory.
 There are a few [requirements](#requirements) you have to satisfy first for this to work.

 ## Example
 Here is what the output looks like.